monome/norns/readme-setup.md

 this should build all the c-based components (`matron`, `maiden`, and `ipc-wrapper`.)

-the `crone` audio engine consists of supercollider classes. run `sc/install.sh` to copy these to the default location for user SC extensions.
+the `crone` audio engine consists of supercollider classes. cd to `sc` folder and run `install.sh` to copy these to the default location for user SC extensions.

 see  [readme-usage.md](readme-usage.md) for instructions on running and using norns.